Plebware/Plebware.github.io/everyday/moonlighting/_posts/2026-07-20-when-one-job-becomes-ten-a-ford-ranger-story.md

 tags: Ford Ranger, Ford Ranger 2.2 TDCi, P0088, Limp Mode, Fuel Pressure, Common Rail Diesel, Vehicle Repairs, Everyday
 ---

-# 🔑 JOURNAL: When One Job Becomes Ten – A Ford Ranger Story
+# 🔑 The Ford Ranger That Refused to Cooperate

+**_How a simple oil leak turned into weeks of diagnostics, expensive parts, and lost income._**

 *By Otto | PlebWare Everyday Mode*